 - Use the GPS to record waypoints, then plot those points later using online tools (like our mapping page).
 If you can't find the cliff, at least you'll be able to analyze your mistake later.

-Try our Google mashup, a web page that combines Google Maps and USGS topographical maps.
+Try our Mapping Page, a browsing tool for USGS topographical maps (among others).
 The page supports everything you'll need to explore the cliffs in the park.

 - Browse a topo map (with zooming) to find a location.

 - See the exact coordinate of the location on the map.
-Both UTM and Lat/Lng supported.
+Both UTM and Lat/Lng are supported.

 - Type a coordinate (from the book) into these fields to zoom to that location: